mosip/mosip-infra/deployment/v3/external/iam/README.md

 ## Install
 * You will need an external domain name like 'iam.xyz.net' that points to the cluster.
 * Install keycloak as given [here](https://github.com/bitnami/charts/tree/master/bitnami/keycloak).
 You may use the `values.yaml` and `install.sh` provided here.
+Make sure you have updated `CLUSTER_CONFIG` in all the scripts to point to your cluster.
 * Update `ingress.hostname` in `values.yaml` with above domain name.
 * Note that the helm chart installs postgres too.
 If you already have an external postgres DB, point to the same while installing.
 * For postgres persistence the chart uses default storage class available with the cluster.